Complexlity/immutable-planner-app/README.md

 const userInfo = await passportInstance.getUserInfo()
 ```

-On success, the returns an object of the shape
+On success, the returns an object of the shape:

 ```js
 {